sakulstra/community-aave-api/README.md

 ### Add a new api endpoint

-1. create a new file in `pages/api`, e.g. test-endpoint.ts
+1. create a new file in `pages/api`, e.g. test-endpoint.ts (have a look at the existing example)
+2. now you should be able to access the response at [http://localhost:3000/api/test-endpoint](http://localhost:3000/api/test-endpoint)

 ## Contribute